Many good bakeries in Hokkaido

 Boulangerie in The Windsor Hotel

 As I wrote above, there are some “Kayser-ish” bakeries in Hokkaido.
 The one I’d like to recommend today is “Boulangerie Windsor.”
 It’s located in The Windsor Hotel in Toya.
 The bread and bakery itself is great, and in addition, the hotel is really worth visiting.
 It’s a huge gorgeous hotel on top of a mountain where you can see Yoteizan (Hokkaido Fuji mountain) in the north, Toya lake in the east, and the sea in the west.
 I think it is a tragic hotel: planned and built while Japan enjoyed the bubble economy; opened in 1993 just after the bubble burst.
 The climax of the hotel came in 2008, when the G8 summit was held and world leaders assembled there.
 Now, you can feel and enjoy the remnant of the past glory days in the hotel.
 For your information, we made the long table used in the summit.
+The table itself is no longer in the hotel but exhibited in a museum neat the hotel, though.

 Photo credit: https://www.japantimes.co.jp/news/2014/04/08/business/corporate-business/luxury-hokkaido-hotel-where-g-8-summit-was-held-in-08-to-be-sold/, https://www.windsor-hotels.co.jp/ja/blog/toya_bread/